SCWells72/sirono-common/README.md

-With the introduction of the standard Apex [`System.Assert`](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_class_System_Assert.htm) class, much of this library's original `Assert` utility class has been rendered superfluous.
+With the introduction of the standard Apex [`System.Assert`](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_class_System_Assert.htm) class, this library's original `Assert` utility class has been rendered largely obsolete.
 As a result, it has been removed and only the assertion methods that are not present in the system analog have been preserved.
 To avoid any ambiguity around the type named `Assert`, the library's type with that name has been removed and the remaining methods have been moved into a utility class called `Asserts`.
 Also, the library's `equals` and `notEquals` methods are not